 I’ll leave you with a pop culture gem.

 Over the weekend, I watched LA’s Finest on Netflix with Jessica Alba and Gabrielle Union.
-There was a scene that really stuck with me:
+There was a line that really stuck with me: